Skip to main content

 IV.
 Carthage (up to 311)

-From the very start of Christianity, with the life of Christ and his Apostles, the Christian church lived as a tight-knit community representing a religious minority in a society which, to a greater or lesser degree, was hostile towards it.
+From the very start of Christianity, with the life of Christ and his Apostles, the Christian church lived as a tight-knit community, a religious minority surrounded by a society which, to a greater or lesser degree, was hostile towards it.
 Within Judaism, the Christian church began life as "the sect of the Nazarenes", while in the eyes of the Roman Empire it was considered an illicit religion (non-approved religion).

 It is customary to categorise the persecution of the church up to 311 into ten periods.
 Back in the times of the New Testament, in particular Emperors such as Nero and Domitian persecuted Christians.
-Later, even those considered "enlightened Emperors" (Trajan, Adrian, Mark Aurelius, Septimius Severus and Maximinus of Thrace) had a dislike for the Christian church and persecuted it.
-Under these Emperors, there were many who suffered for their faith or were martyred, such as Polycarp of Smyrna or Blandina the slavegirl from Lyon, or Perpetua and her servant girl Felicity at Carthage.
+Later, even those considered "enlightened Emperors" (such Trajan, Mark Aurelius and Septimius Severus) had a dislike for the Christian church and persecuted it.
+Under these Emperors, there were many who suffered for their faith or were martyred, such as Ignatius of Antioch, Polycarp of Smyrna, Blandina the frail Christian slave-girl at Lyon (who throughout her trial and torture repeated the words, "I am a Christian, and we commit no wrongdoing."), Leonidas father of Origen at Alexandria, and noblewoman Perpetua along with her servant girl Felicity martyred together at Carthage.

 One of the most intense persecutions of the church was under the Emperor Decius (249-251).
-The reason for this persecution was a desire to consolidate the unity of the Empire around the person of the Emperor.
-The aim was not to kill Christians, but to force them to recant.
-One of the victims of this persecution was the church father, Origen.
+The reason for this persecution was a desire to consolidate the unity of the Empire around the person of the Emperor, to whom incense was to be offered as an act of worship.
+The aim was not to kill Christians, but to force them to comply.
+One of the victims who died as a result of this persecution was the church father, Origen.

-Membership of the Christian church was of course voluntary.
-In order to became a church member, people underwent intensive preparation called "catechising".
-This involved teaching, prayers, fasting, exorcism, and "scrutiny".
+Membership of the Christian church was, of course, voluntary.
+In order to became church members, people underwent intensive learning and preparation called "catechising".
+This involved teaching, prayers, fasting, casting out demons, and "scrutiny".
 "Scrutiny" involved the person wishing to get baptised being asked various questions by the bishop, often supported by a "sponsor" or "god-parent", i.e. the Christian accompanying them on their faith journey and vouching for the new convert.
-This whole process could take as long as three years.
+The whole process of catechising could take as long as three years.

-For those who were admitted to baptism, it was a major event.
+For those who were admitted to baptism, it was a major occasion.
 Baptisms were performed on the eve of Easter Sunday or on the Day of Pentecost.
-Those getting baptised formally forsook Satan and declared their faith in Christ.
+Those getting baptised formally forsook the Evil One, and declared their faith in Christ.
 They were then baptised in the name of the Father, Son and the Holy Spirit, becoming "neophytes".
 They were now able to attend the second half of the Christian service, where they could join in praying the "Our Father" and share in Communion for the first time.

-Those baptised came under the discipline of the church, and were obligated to keep its requirements.
-Church members were expected to "live lives worthy of the gospel".
-Those who fell into sin were disciplined, and could be excluded from from Communion.
+Those baptised came under the discipline of the church, and were expected to "live lives worthy of the gospel".
+Those who fell into sin were disciplined, and could be excluded from Communion.
 In the case of grave sins, such as marital infidelity or recanting the faith, there was a long procedure of restoration.
 Restoration began with confession of the sin to the bishop or before the church, after which there was a period of repentance during which time the person would be subject to restrictions and other requirements (penance).
 At the end of the period of restoration, the bishop would lay hands on the penitent, restoring them to full fellowship and communion.
-In some cases, it was held that this process of restoration could only be undergone once.
+In some cases, it was held that this process of restoration could only be undergone once in a lifetime.

 Comments